erdivartanovich/tryout-02/README.md

 The Client is written in reactjs libarary.
 I also used several library in this app:

-1. axios to profide http request functionality
+1. axios to provide http request functionality
 2. bootstrap 3 for styling the app

-this is what the client app would looked like:
+This is what the client app would looked like:

 <p style="text-align:center">
     <img src="reactjs-client.jpg" width="500"  />